pavaniganisetti/jenkins-demo/README.md

 # jenkins-demo
-This is sample repo for jenkins.
+This is sample repository for jenkins.